-I wouldn’t describe the next hour as horrible, we were laughing sometimes actually.
+I wouldn’t describe the next hour as horrible; we were laughing sometimes actually.
 However, that intensity.
 That systemized approach to ethnically wipe us.
 I never thought how close it is.
 I know it was coming theoretically speaking.
-Watching the Israeli policy for years both from my experience, work and studies, I know how the system works it’s plans towards what Ilan Pappe called systematic ethnic cleansing.
+Watching the Israeli policy for years both from my experience, work and studies, I know how the system works it plans towards what Ilan Pappe called systematic ethnic cleansing.
 But living it is another thing.

-First of all there is this magnetic ID that in a year will be an obligation that says that we are residents for ten years.
+First of all, there is this magnetic ID that in a year will be an obligation that says that we are residents for ten years.
 Our first residency was permanent residency.
-Of course this id is smart and with a GPS.
+Of course, this ID is smart and with a GPS.

-My son needed a paper that says that he doesn’t have an Israeli passport in order to issue his Jordanian temporarily passport.
+My son needed a paper that says that he doesn’t have an Israeli passport to issue his Jordanian temporarily passport.
 (Some new procedure the Jordanian side is asking for with the documents) If you are wondering why we need a Jordanian Passport, well it has some benefits.
 First, when you use it abroad, checking in makes us look more of normal.
-It says it is a PASSPORT, except for those who really understand the difference, they would know from the serial number that starts with a T. But this is not the worse situation seriously, it is only problematic when applying to Schengen countries when you realize that you can travel to country 1,2,3,4,5 but not 6,7,8,9,10…but one shouldn’t really complain much about such small details.
-Of course we can travel to Arab countries such as Dubai with this passport.
+It says it is a PASSPORT, except for those who understand the difference, they would know the serial number that starts with a T. But this is not the worse situation seriously, it is only problematic when applying to Schengen countries when you realize that you can travel to country 1,2,3,4,5 but not 6,7,8,9,10…but one shouldn’t complain much about such small details.
+Of course, we can travel to Arab countries such as Dubai with this passport.
 And the best benefit is, that we don’t need a visa to Turkey.
-This is one really real reason why I like to travel to Turkey or via Turkey.
+This is one real reason why I like to travel to Turkey or via Turkey.
 I just feel that I can show the passport with pride.

 Going back to the paper we needed for my son.
 Well, well, well, was the situation.
-First they cannot give such a paper.
+First, they cannot give such a paper.
 However, if they give a paper that says that he is a resident of Jerusalem and he doesn’t carry an Israeli passport this means that he can never be entitled to an Israeli passport for the rest of his life.

 At that instant, I had a glimpse of an image; one day Israel will force the Israeli passports on us, and my daughter and son will be struggling not belonging somewhere.
-My son, holding this temporarily passport of a country that is not his, that will force him to become a refugee in Jordan.
-My daughter denied her rights in living in Jerusalem because she decided lets say to stay abroad for some time.
+My son, holding this temporary passport of a country that is not his, that will force him to become a refugee in Jordan.
+My daughter denied her rights in living in Jerusalem because she decided let’s say to stay abroad for some time.

 This whole matrix of control, as Jeff Halper calls it, suddenly felt surrounding me like a web.
 How this system systematically ethnically cleanses us.

-i wonder how this could ever be mended ….
+I wonder how this could ever be mended …

 (Kafkian or Kafkaesque, meaning a menacing situation in which one feels persecuted and paranoid, in which one can see no way out but in which one barely even knows who one’s enemies are, or in which faceless authorities seem to be manipulating one’s life.
 From the Czech/German author Franz Kafka.)

 (On September 26, 1948, Ben Gurion proposed the Israeli provisional government that Israel should attack the West Bank.
-Again, he had reiterated how a war could be used as an instrument to “transfer” population, and he used Lydda and Ramla’s occupation and the subsequent expulsion of their population as a precedent.
-According to a detail plan of the operation recorded in his diary, Israeli forces would take:
+Again, he had reiterated how a war could be used as an instrument to “transfer” population, and he used Lydda and Ramla’s occupation and the subsequent expulsion of their people as a precedent.
+According to a detailed plan of the operation recorded in his diary, Israeli forces would take:

 “Bethlehem, and Hebron, where there are about a hundred thousand [Palestinian] Arabs.
-I assume that most of the Arabs of Jerusalem, Bethlehem, and Hebron would flee, like the [Palestinian] Arabs of Lydda, Jaffa , Tiberias, and Safad and we will control the whole breadth of the country up to the Jordan.”
-In another entry he writes: “It is not impossible . . . that we will be able to conquer the way to the Negev, Eilat, and the Dead Sea, and to secure the Negev for ourselves; also to broaden the corridor to Jerusalem, from north to south; to liberate the rest of Jerusalem and to take the Old City; to seize all of central and western Galilee and to expand the borders of the state in all directions” (emphasis added).
+I assume that most of the Arabs of Jerusalem, Bethlehem, and Hebron would flee, like the [Palestinian] Arabs of Lydda, Jaffa , Tiberias, and Safed and we will control the whole breadth of the country up to the Jordan.”
+In another entry, he writes: “It is not impossible . . .
+That we will be able to conquer the way to the Negev, Eilat, and the Dead Sea, and to secure the Negev for ourselves; also to broaden the corridor to Jerusalem, from north to south; to liberate the rest of Jerusalem and to take the Old City; to seize all of central and western Galilee and to expand the borders of the state in all directions” (emphasis added).
 (Simha Flapan, p.
 48 & 1949, The First Israelis, p.
 14)

-(Matrix of Control : Israel’s “Matrix of Control” is a maze of laws, military orders, planning procedures, limitations on movement, kafkaesque bureaucracy, settlements and infrastructure – augmented by prolonged and ceaseless low-intensity warfare – that serves to perpetuate the Occupation, to administer it with a minimum of military presence and, ultimately, to conceal it behind massive Israeli “facts on the ground” and a bland façade of “proper administration.”
+(Matrix of Control : Israel’s “Matrix of Control” is a maze of laws, military orders, planning procedures, limitations on movement, Kafkaesque bureaucracy, settlements and infrastructure – augmented by prolonged and ceaseless low-intensity warfare – that serves to perpetuate the Occupation, to administer it with a minimum of military presence and, ultimately, to conceal it behind massive Israeli “facts on the ground” and a bland façade of “proper administration.”
 The Matrix resembles the East Asian game of “Go.”
 Unlike chess, where two opponents try to defeat each other by eliminating one another’s pieces, the aim of Go is to win by immobilizing your opponent, by controlling key points on the matrix.
-This strategy was used effectively in Vietnam, where small forces of Viet Cong were able to pin down and virtually paralyze a half-million American troops possessing overwhelming superior fire-power.
+This strategy was used effectively in Vietnam, where small forces of Viet Cong were able to pin down and virtually paralyze half-million American troops possessing overwhelming superior firepower.
 Israel’s Matrix of Control accomplishes the same with the Palestinians.
-Maintaining the image of a democratic country only trying to defend its citizens from Arab terror, Israel uses seemingly innocuous and even benevolent policies and procedures to create a matrix of control and repression intended to lower the Occupation’s military profile. )
+Maintaining the image of a democratic country only trying to defend its citizens from Arab terror, Israel uses seemingly innocuous and even benevolent policies and procedures to create a matrix of control and repression intended to lower the Occupation’s military profile).